relaxdiego/coterminal/README.md

 Read-only Mode
 --------------

-If you want to invite someone but only want give them read-only access (that is, all of their keyboard/mouse inputs are ignored) just append `-r`:
+If you want to invite someone but only with read-only access (that is, all of their keyboard/mouse inputs are ignored) just append `-r` as follows:

 ```
 coterminal-add gh:relaxdiego -r